Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ### Gothic writing

 Gothic literature is characterized by fear, horror, death and gloom, combined with romantic elements such as nature, individuality and emotion.
 It emerged as a reaction to the **Age of Reason** (*verlichting*), emphasizing the dark side of human progress and its limits rather than celebrating scientific advancement.
 Gothic writing focuses on what cannot be explained by logic and science, exploring the supernatural and the unknown.
 Death and nature are portrayed as forces superior to humans.
 The typical **Gothic hero** is a romantic figure who rejects social norms and conventions, but is also rejected by society.

+*Frankenstein* was written at the end of the Enlightenment period and is an important work of **Romanticism**.

 ### Summary